List of Marvel Comics characters: T: Tattoo

+Tattoo is the name of several characters appearing in American comic books published by Marvel Comics.

+Iron Man villain

+Tattoo is an unnamed bandaged saboteur who assumed the alias of Dr. Bart Ansilee.
+He controlled people with special headphones which led to him running afoul of Iron Man.
+After thwarting his plot, Iron Man tries to interrogate Tattoo about who hired him, only for Tattoo to die from poison.

+Tudo Sokuto

+Tudo Sokuto is the brother of Genetix member Base and member of Tektos.
+He sports four arms and can manipulate the tattoos on them.

+Christine Cord

-Tattoo (Christine Cord), also known as Longstrike, is a character appearing in American comic books published by Marvel Comics.
+Christine Cord, also known as Longstrike, is a character appearing in American comic books published by Marvel Comics.
 Created by Grant Morrison and Frank Quitely, she first appeared in New X-Men #126.
 She is a mutant and a student of the Xavier Institute who can display messages or designs on her skin, as well as phase through solid matter.

-Tattoo is one of the many students who were mentally controlled by Cassandra Nova to attack Wolverine and Beast.
-Tattoo and the other students are freed from Cassandra's influence by the Stepford Cuckoos.
-She is romantically involved with another student named Slick, but later breaks up with him when she discovers his true appearance.

 Tattoo joins the Omega Gang, led by Quentin Quire, which includes her brother Radian.
-They set out to avenge what seems to be the murder of Jumbo Carnation, a popular mutant clothes designer.
-They also attack and kill a group of murderous, mutant-hunting U-Men.
+They set out to avenge the death of Jumbo Carnation, a popular mutant clothes designer.
 The Omega Gang starts a riot at Xavier Institute during 'Opening Day' celebrations, an event designed to bring the public to Xavier's.
 Several members, including Tattoo, confront the X-Men on the front lawn.
 During the battle, Tattoo manages to phase her hand into Cyclops's head.
 She informs him if she became solid, he would die.
 Emma Frost turns into her diamond form and places her hand inside of Tattoo's head; now Tattoo would also die if she became solid.
 This eliminates the stand-off.
 After the Omega Gang is neutralized, all but Quire are sentenced to jail.

 Tattoo is one of many mutants who lose their superhuman powers after M-Day.
 After being released from jail, she joins the New Warriors under the codename Longstrike, using a version of Stilt-Man's armor since she no longer has her abilities.
 However, she is killed on one of the team's first missions.